-During the last financial year, we undertook a significant uplift program including a review of our existing customers and suppliers, and enhancing our ongoing due diligence programs (including transaction monitoring).
-Enhancements in transaction monitoring include building out various financial crime typologies including a modern slavery typology.
+During the last financial year, we continued our uplift program that included a review of our existing customers and suppliers, and enhancing our ongoing due diligence programs (including transaction monitoring).
+We reviewed our forced sexual servitude and child exploitation typologies, conducted associated risk assessments, and tested a suite of new rules for deployment.
+We also completed risk assessments on exposure to people smuggling and the evasion of sanctions on Russia.